-A very common question we hear is “How far will my 2 way radios work?”
+A common question we hear at Radphone is “How far will my two way radios go?”

 Unfortunately, this is a little like the old “How long is a piece of string?” question.

-A large number of factors affect the range of two way radios.
-Transmit power, antenna efficiency, height above ground and terrain are just some factors to take into account.
+A number of factors affect the range of two way radios.
+Transmit power, antenna efficiency, height above ground and surrounding terrain are some of the factors to take into account.

-In two way radio systems, poor coverage is a fairly common problem.
+In two way radio systems, poor mobile to mobile range is a fairly common problem.
 This can be due to either large obstructions or simply distance between radios.

 A repeater is a type of base station which can be used to improve the coverage of a radio system.

 It works by receiving a radio signal on one frequency and simultaneously re-transmitting the signal on another frequency.

 Repeaters are useful in extending radio range.
 If mobiles are too far apart to receive each other, a repeater located in the centre of the coverage area will effectively, hop or bounce the signal.

 Repeaters also work well at overcoming “line of sight” limitations.

 If mobiles are seperated by an obstruction such as a hill or large building, the radio signal can be blocked.